Barefoot: Arts and entertainment

 The 1954 film The Barefoot Contessa tells the fictional story of Maria Vargas (portrayed by Ava Gardner), a Spanish cabaret dancer of simple origins who frequently went barefoot.
 She was cast in a movie by writer and director Harry Dawes (portrayed by Humphrey Bogart) and became a major star.
 In 1978, Ina Garten purchased a specialty food store in The Hamptons named Barefoot Contessa, after the movie.
 She liked the name because it went well with her simple and elegant cooking style.
 She sold the store in 1999 and wrote her first book, The Barefoot Contessa Cookbook, which became one of the best-selling cookbooks of the year.
 She would go on to write more cookbooks and, in 2002, started production of a television show on the Food Network, also named the Barefoot Contessa, which continues to run.

 In the latter half of the 20th century, many singers, primarily women, have performed barefoot, a trend that continues in the early 21st century.
 One of the first singers to become well known for singing barefoot on stage was Sandie Shaw, who became known as the "Barefoot Pop Princess of the 1960s".
-Jimmy Buffett is known for performing barefoot at concerts, promoting an island/beach bum lifestyle.
+Jimmy Buffett was known for performing barefoot at concerts, promoting an island/beach bum lifestyle.
 Cesária Évora of Cape Verde was known as the "Barefoot Diva" for her habit of performing without shoes.
 British singer Joss Stone is well known for performing barefoot and was referred to as a "barefoot diva" by The Guardian in 2004.

 At the Coachella Valley Music and Arts Festival, some attendees go barefoot on the grass ground, sometimes for fashion.
-Celebrities who have gone barefoot at the festival include Vanessa Hudgens, Gigi Hadid, Ashley Benson, Alessandra Ambrosio and Isabel Lucas.
+Celebrities who have gone barefoot at the festival include Vanessa Hudgens, Isabel Lucas, Alessandra Ambrosio, Gigi Hadid and Ashley Benson.